EmilyUbb/Deep_Learning/Write_Up.md

 **Models**
 -------

 A simple sequential NN was used to originally get a precision of 62%.
 From there I iterated through many training methods, adding more layers, more filters, and more kernels.
-Precision and Accuracy did not improve from any of those methods.
-I then tried transfer learning with various optimizers.
-Changing the optimizer to SGD gave me the best results with a precision of 91.9% only misclassifying 8 poisonous mushrooms as edible.
+In addition I worked with transfer learning and various optimizers.
+After iterating through many models I determined the best one from those options was a Sequential Neural Network with a total of 16 layers.

 ***Best Model***
 -------

-   - The best model was using VGG16 with a transfer learning, and SGD as the optimizer.
+   - The best model was a sequential NN with nine hidden Convolutional 2D layers, three hidden Max Pooling 2D layers, and two hidden Dense layers.
-   - This gave precision of 91.9%
+   - The metrics for the final model were as follows:
+      - Precison: 87.85%
+      - Recall: 98.19%
+      - F Score: 92.75%